L3MON4D3/LuaSnip/DOC.md

   `ls.filetype_extend("<ft1>", {"<ft2>"})` leads to duplicate snippets.
 * `${VISUAL}` will be replaced by `$TM_SELECTED_TEXT` to make the snippets compatible with LuaSnip
-* We do not implement eval using \` (backtick).
+* We do not implement `eval` using \` (backtick).
 This may be implemented in the future.

 ## Lua

 Instead of adding all snippets via `add_snippets`, it's possible to store them in separate files and load all of those.
-The file-structure here is exactly the supported snipmate-structure, e.g.
+The file-structure here is exactly the supported SnipMate-structure, e.g.
 `<ft>.lua` or `<ft>/*.lua` to add snippets for the filetype `<ft>`.

 There are two ways to add snippets: